MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-model-driven-apps.md

   - **appModule**: The appModule making the call.
   - **bodySize**: The size of the response, encoded and decoded.
   - **cached**: Whether the request went to the local cache or had to go to the server.
-Note that this doesn't work as expected if the end user was on the Internet Explorer browser.
+This doesn't work as expected if the end user was on the Internet Explorer browser.
   - **download**: The time taken to download the response.
   - **stall**: The time where the request was waiting in the browser queue.
   - **ttfb**: The time spent waiting for the initial response, also known as the "time to first byte."
 This time captures the latency of a round trip to the server in addition to the time spent waiting for the server to deliver the response.